Dreambee0123/Dreambee0123/README.md

 - 👋 Hi, I’m @Dreambee0123
 - 👀 I’m interested in Java development.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning how to acquire a girlfriend
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me? send me a email.

 <!---
 Dreambee0123/Dreambee0123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.